bradflaugher/AI-101/README.md

 ## Lesson 3: Loading Data Types, More Statistics

 ### Topics
+* ETL: What is it and why do we need it?
 * Demonstration: Numbers are Data
 * Demonstration: Text is Data
 * Demonstration: Images are Data